-'''

 aggregate_callback(self, timestamp, market_name, buyer_seller, aggregate_curve)

-'''

 When a market has received all its buy offers it calculates an aggregate demand curve.
 When the market receives all of its sell offers it calculates an aggregate supply curve.
 This callback delivers the aggregate curve to the market agent whenever the appropriate curve becomes available.
 If the market agent wants to use this opportunity to make an offer on this or another market it would do that using the make_offer method.

-- If the aggregate demand curve is received, only a supply offer may be submitted for this market - If the aggregate supply curve is received, only make a demand offer will be accepted by this market.

-You may use this information to make an offer on another market; The example AHUAgent does this.
+If the aggregate demand curve is received, obviously you could only make a supply offer on this market.
+If the aggregate supply curve is received, obviously you could only make a demand offer on this market.
+You can of course use this information to make an offer on another market.
+The example AHUAgent does this.
 The name of the market and the roll being played are provided so that a single callback can handle several markets.

-For each market joined, either an offer callback, an aggregate callback, or a cleared price callback is required.
+For each market joined either an offer callback, an aggregate callback, or a cleared price callback is required.